mmaxim/Simontacchi/README.md

 responsible for things like clock management, pondering, or basic protocol requirements.

-Simontacchi is completely open source.
-The Simontacchi area on SourceForge can be traveled to by clicking on the SourceForge banner on the left pane.
-Go there to post bugs/feature requests and discuss the engine.

 #Engine Features

 * Aspiration Principle Variation Search (an optimized version of the traditional alpha-beta algorithm)